Qurila/extended_mod_descriptions/item_overhaul.md

   - <details><!-- Extremely Loud Bell -->
     <summary><img src="./doc/item_overhaul/trade_union/icon_factory_bell_2.png" alt="If you are reading this, there is an error." width="20" /> Extremely Loud Bell </summary>
-    Is no longer researchable in the research institute (only applies if not already identified, then it is unfortunately still further researchable)
+    **Is no longer researchable in the research institute (only if not already identified, then it is unfortunately still further researchable)**

       <img src="./doc/item_overhaul/trade_union/bell4.png" alt="If you are reading this, there is an error." />
     </details>

   - <details><!-- Optimised Automatic Loom -->
     <summary><img src="./doc/item_overhaul/trade_union/icon_loom_2.png" alt="If you are reading this, there is an error." width="20" /> Optimised Automatic Loom </summary
-    Is no longer researchable in the research institute (only applies if not already identified, then it is unfortunately still further researchable)
+    **Is no longer researchable in the research institute (only if not already identified, then it is unfortunately still further researchable)**

       <img src="./doc/item_overhaul/trade_union/loom4.png" alt="If you are reading this, there is an error." />
     </details>

   - <details><!-- Miraculous Steel Plough -->
     <summary><img src="./doc/item_overhaul/trade_union/icon_plough_1.png" alt="If you are reading this, there is an error." width="20" /> Miraculous Steel Plough </summary>
-    Is no longer researchable in the research institute (only applies if not already identified, then it is unfortunately still further researchable)
+    **Is no longer researchable in the research institute (only if not already identified, then it is unfortunately still further researchable)**

       <img src="./doc/item_overhaul/trade_union/plough4.png" alt="If you are reading this, there is an error." />
     </details>

   - <details><!-- A Remedy -->
     <summary><img src="./doc/item_overhaul/trade_union/icon_bottle.png" alt="If you are reading this, there is an error." width="20" /> A Remedy </summary>
-    Is no longer researchable in the research institute (only applies if not already identified, then it is unfortunately still further researchable)
+    **Is no longer researchable in the research institute (only if not already identified, then it is unfortunately still further researchable)**

       <img src="./doc/item_overhaul/trade_union/supplement4.png" alt="If you are reading this, there is an error." />
     </details>